 And as you'll see, hopefully in this demo, that there are a lot of variations it can output.
-So I think that what the Jarvis team has done is the best job in actually utilizing the AI in an application that puts out useable and user friendly content.
+So I think that what the Jasper team has done is the best job in actually utilizing the AI in an application that puts out useable and user friendly content.

 50+ Writing Skills for Episode Introductions And Beyond

 So going through of how it works, Jasper basically has developed a library of 50 plus writing skills.
 Even with the starter plan, you sort of get access to those skills.